zearp/Nucintosh/README.md

 + Bluetooth works for HID devices such as mouse, keyboard and audio stuff
   - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~ (bugs are due to Apple, the kext only loads the firmware).
 Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS when using a dongle

 It is possible to use macOS to manage wireless networks, but it is still under heavy development and since beta 6 does not work on Big Sur anymore.
-To try you have to replace itlwm and add Black80211 by [usr-sse2](https://github.com/usr-sse2).
+To try you have to replace itlwm and add Black80211 kexts by [usr-sse2](https://github.com/usr-sse2).
 Don't forget to add Black80211 to the config before rebooting.

 For the best bluetooth and wifi experience consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.